jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 ## Example: Bird projectile
 1. Review the code below
 2. Create the sample code and run the code
-3. Save the code for the task (name it Bird Projectile 1)
+3. Save the code for the task (name it "Bird Projectile 1")
 4. Look for what portion of the blocks makes the bird move across the screen, instead of just staying still.

 ```blocks